SGAOperations/website-development/README.md

-# SGA Website Migration: Internal Custom CMS Form
+# SGA Website Migration: Internal Custom CMS Application

 This project aims to develop an internal application that enables administrators to efficiently update and manage the Student Government Association's website.
 It ensures a smooth content management process while maintaining a consistent visual template across all division board pages.